bigman73/footpedalkeyboard/footpedalkeyboard-firmware/README.md

 > As of January 2022 -> version 1.56

-2. Select the Arudino IDE folder (from step 1) as target folder
+2. Select the Arudino IDE folder (from step 1) as the target folder
-3. Unselect all libraries
+3. Unselect all libraries (select None)
 4. Install

 ## 3. Select Teensy LC Board